We hear this question all the time: “What’s the best way to conduct a phone call with a patient who doesn’t speak English?”

 We hope this information is helpful and answers some of your questions and confusion about the best option for your situation.
 There may be other types of situations arise, or you may have special circumstances that you need to discuss with us to make the best decision about which service would be best.
 We see all kinds of different scenarios and can provide advice on a case-by-case basis because every day is different and we are happy to find solutions to meet your goals.

-To learn more about working with an interpreter read our blog.
+Learn more about Using Interpreting Services and working with an interpreter on our blog.

 Rapport International specializes in multilingual communications, providing language translation and interpretation services that are accurate and culturally appropriate.
 We use the right voice, correct terminology to avoid liability, customize services to your needs, and deliver on time and within your budget.
 And with our 100% satisfaction guarantee, you can trust that it’s done right.
 Contact us today if you would like more information or to get a free quote.